-Leland Scholars live on the Stanford campus during the summer and enroll in a three-credit LSP course that includes analytical writing, research, and either chemistry-based problem solving or mathematical mindset curriculum that will prepare them for the fall quarter—especially for the introductory science and writing courses first-year students typically register.
+Leland Scholars enroll in a two-credit LSP course that includes an analytical writing and research course, and either chemistry-based problem solving or pre-calculus course that will prepare them for the fall quarter.

 Hands-on, small group-oriented courses focus on enhancing students’ critical thinking and sharpening their problem-solving abilities.

-Students also participate in a host of seminars, presentations, and activities that will introduce students to Stanford, acquaint them with faculty and peers, and familiarize them with campus resources and the larger San Francisco Bay Area.
+Students also participate in a host of seminars, presentations, and activities that will introduce students to Stanford, acquaint them with faculty and peers, and familiarize them with campus resources.

 In 2008, Stanford proposed the creation of a new summer transitional program for incoming freshmen, though due to economic challenges, the final implementation was delayed until 2011.
 The President’s Office approved funding for the Leland Scholars Program as an official Stanford Introductory Studies pilot initiative within the Office of the Vice Provost for Undergraduate Education.